 @DataJdbcTest is similar to @JdbcTest but is for tests that use Spring Data JDBC repositories.
 By default, it configures an in-memory embedded database, a JdbcTemplate, and Spring Data JDBC repositories.
-Regular @Component beans are not loaded into the ApplicationContext.
+Regular @Component and @ConfigurationProperties beans are not scanned when the @DataJdbcTest annotation is used. @EnableConfigurationProperties can be used to include @ConfigurationProperties beans.